propagatorgr/Raspberry-Pi-Translation-Guide/Tools/Crowdin.md

 ![screenshot](images/Crowdin-project-page.png)

 Please read the description as it may contain some important information about the project.
 Then, click the icon for your language, and you will be taken to a screen looking like the image below.
-Here you’ll find all the files within the project that need translating (we explain how to approach translating the different types of files [here](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Files%20in%20Crowdin.md) - please **read this carefully**).
+Here you’ll find all the files within the project that need translating.
 Note the progress bars on the right, which indicate the progress of translation (blue) or review (green).

 ![screenshot](images/Crowdin_progress.png)

-## Translating files (for Translators)
+## Translating files

 If the progress bar next to the file is empty, it means the file has not been translated yet.
 You will need to open th file in **Translation Mode** Click the three dots next to your chosen file’s progress bar and select **Translate**.